 Tracy’s rating: 4/4.5 of 5 stars

-*I am voluntarily leaving a review of an uncorrected eARC that was provided to me by the publisher.
+*I am voluntarily leaving a review for an eARC that I requested and was provided to me by the publisher.
 All opinions in this review are my own.*